 Note: The higher the value, the more improvement people expect for their finances.

-- Fewer new employment opportunities: The share of consumers who feel new employment opportunities are “abundant” is more than 7% lower in January 2023 compared to last year.
+- Fewer new employment opportunities: The share of consumers who feel new employment opportunities are “abundant” is over 7% lower in May 2023 compared to last year.

 How would you describe current employment opportunities?